nicosantangelo/hangouts-chrome-notifications/README.md

 [Webstore](https://chrome.google.com/webstore/detail/hangouts-notifications/fbpmaadfebbedknhmeeijeicldjlegee)

-Chrome Extension which adds Chrome notifications to hangouts.
+Chrome Extension which adds Chrome notifications to the Hangouts webchat.

-It supports multiple hangouts instances (if you're using Gmail along with Hangouts a tab) and adds an *Online* notification.
+It supports multiple Hangouts instances (if you're using Gmail along with Hangouts a tab) and adds an *Online* notification.

 ## Notifies you when